 While the awkward state of the Carolina franchise contributed to Primeau’s withdrawal, Brind’Amour seemed to thrive in it.
 Defensively elite, offensively gifted and with a work ethic second to none, Brind’Amour committed to the Hurricanes after an initially difficult transition from Philadelphia, where he played 633 games over nine seasons.

-He stabilized the Hurricane squad by being a calming veteran presence behind captain Ron Francis.
+He stabilized the Hurricane squad by becoming a calming veteran presence behind captain Ron Francis.
 Together, they posed a heavy challenge down the middle for many of the Hurricanes’ early years.

 Just two seasons after the trade, the Hurricanes reached the Stanley Cup Final for the first time in franchise history, losing in five games to the juggernaut Detroit Red Wings.
-The run seemed to inspire the city of Raleigh while the hunger for a Stanley Cup remained – now the Hurricanes knew they could win a championship.
-And just three seasons later, after Francis had retired and Brind’Amour had assumed the captaincy, the Hurricanes improbably won the Stanley Cup.
+The run seemed to inspire the city of Raleigh while the hunger for a Stanley Cup remained – the Hurricanes now knew they could win a championship.
+Just three seasons later, after Francis had retired and Brind’Amour had assumed the captaincy, the Hurricanes improbably won the Stanley Cup.

 After all of Brind’Amour’s accolades – a Stanley Cup, two Selke Trophies, an All-Star nomination, six years of captaincy and his No. 17 jersey hanging in the rafters at PNC Arena – who’s to say there aren’t still more achievements to come?
-In just his first season as a head coach, Brind’Amour piloted a team of scrappy underdogs to the Eastern Conference Final, and looks poised to make another run at the playoffs this year.
+In just his first season as a head coach, Brind’Amour piloted a team of scrappy underdogs to the Eastern Conference Final, and it still looks like his best years are yet to come.

 It’s hard to find anyone who has contributed more to Carolina hockey than Brind’Amour has.
 He’s the man responsible for the identity the Hurricanes have developed and one of the reasons why hockey has been so successful in Raleigh.
 From player to captain to coach, he has been an exceptional leader who sets a great example for how to put in the work and achieve greatness, but still stresses the importance of enjoying the ride.